-Often, complex problems can be readily solved by simple rules that provide an acceptable solution, even if they don’t necessarily get you to the optimal point.
-The cell suppression problem is a perfect example of this – using a methodology that would be readily apparent to any human faced with tackling the problem with pen and paper, we can create a computerized solution that can appropriately suppress data sets containing tens of thousands of records disaggregated over dozens of dimensions.
+Often, complex problems can be adequately solved by simple rules that provide an acceptable solution, even if they don’t necessarily get you to the optimal point.
+The cell suppression problem (summarized in last week’s post) is a perfect example of this – using a methodology that would be readily apparent to any human faced with tackling the problem with pen and paper, we can create a computerized solution that can appropriately suppress data sets containing tens of thousands of records disaggregated over dozens of dimensions.
 This heuristic method will likely suppress more data than it really needs to, but when all is said and done, it will finish the job quickly and without completely mangling your statistics.

 Heuristics are kind of like Fermi estimation.
 Or, more accurately, I needed an image for this post and this was the best thing I could come up with.